Two Years After Losing Their Family Dog, Brother Still Aggressively Refuses To Allow Family To Adopt A New Pet

 Respectfully, it's time to move on.

-Research indicates that these practices can enhance emotional healing and facilitate the transition to new experiences.
+These practices can enhance emotional healing and facilitate the transition to new experiences.

 Encouraging open discussions about grief within families can facilitate healing.
 Research indicates that sharing feelings and memories can enhance emotional processing and create a supportive environment for everyone involved.